dantoso/NewsApp/README.md

 - Entity: components that represent data
 - Router: components that implement the app's view cycle and navigation

 Besides the layers, VIPER also has another very important feature, which is that all layers (except the Entity layer) must communicate with each other through protocols.
-In other words: it is a Protocol Oriented architecture.
-Which is very important for testing
+In other words: it is a Protocol Oriented architecture, which is very powerful for testing and scalability.

+## Why VIPER?

+Yes, the project is very small, so there is no material need for me to use such a robust architecture like VIPER.
+I'm well aware its overkill.
+However, this project was made as part of a challenge, so in order for me to show the people who challenged me that I can do VIPER stuff, I did it.
+Also, its good for my portfolio, I think this is the first VIPER project that I put on github.